sandeepraju/99-scala-problems/README.md

 ## License

-The content in this repository is released under the [Creative Commons - Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.
+The content in this repository is released under the [BSD 3-clause "New" or "Revised" License](./LICENSE) license.